What to do if the Color of your Dental Crown doesn’t Match.

 A possible explanation.

-- What’s really needed is not lightening the debris but instead removing it via a regular dental cleaning.
+- What’s really needed is not lightening the debris but instead removing it via a dental cleaning.

-2) Can a crown darken?
+2) Can a porcelain crown change color?

 3) If my crown’s color doesn’t match, will dental insurance cover a replacement?